 Essaouira has the cool breeze, blue skies, and laid back atmosphere that will relax and calm you.
 We have the day to explore and indulge in some Guided Shopping around the boutiques and concept stores before returning to our hotel for overnight.
 The Medina is where all the life happens, where sipping a mint tea is a sacred moment, where the days follow each other between a hookah and the prayer of a muezzin; it is where most activities take place and where a walk in the small old streets is basically following the sounds of gnaoua music, a scent of amber and sandalwood, the smoke of a spiced couscous.

-Return to the Villa for rest, relaxation and a sundowner.
-Tonight we have a hosted dinner in the Villa.
+Return to the Villa for rest, relaxation and (another) sundowner.

 Overnight Villa Beldi (B / L)